 As I lay on the grass to sleep, I remembered the words of the Psalmist and I repeated it under my breath, “…He makes me to lie down in green pastures…” (I saw the forest as the green pasture).

-Before we finally dosed off, they gave us some rules for of the night.
+Before we finally dozed off, they gave us some rules for the night.
 “Don’t discuss amongst yourself.
 Don’t stand up suddenly, or you will get shot.
 If you have any reason to stand up in the night, just say, “sergeant” (that’s what they told us to call if we wanted to say anything).
 And unless you get a response from any of us, don’t stand up.”

 I was already exhausted by that time but I could not deeply close my eyes for a sound sleep.
 I mean, I tried to sleep, but I found myself opening my eyes several times throughout the night.
 In all, my sleep was short and slight.